Supporting Unaccompanied Asylum Seeking Children and Care Leavers

 “The care plan will incorporate the health and education plans along with a range of other assessment information.
 If a child is an unaccompanied asylum seeking child or there is reason to believe they are a child victim of modern slavery, including trafficking, this must be recorded on their care plan.
 The plan should include a description of how the child’s needs in relation to being unaccompanied or trafficked will be met.
 This is to ensure that everyone involved in providing the child’s care is aware of their circumstances and able to provide for any needs resulting from them.
 The plan should note the key stages of the process for resolving the child’s asylum claim or immigration status and ensure that the child receives the advice and support they need in order to engage in a timely and effective way with that process and understand the outcome of it.
 The risk of the child going missing may increase as they approach the age of 18 due to concerns, they may have over their immigration status; this risk should therefore be recorded on their care plan.
 Unaccompanied migrant children and child victims of modern slavery will need access to specialist legal advice and support.
 This will be in relation to immigration and asylum applications, and decisions and any associated legal proceedings.
 If they have been a victim of modern slavery, it may also be in relation to criminal proceedings or compensation claims.
 The plan should note that specialist legal support is required and how it will be provided.”
 [2]

-Where a young person is Looked After, his or her case will be reviewed in accordance with the Looked After Reviews Procedure.
+Where a young person is in Care, his or her case will be reviewed in accordance with the Looked After Reviews Procedure.

 The young person should be invited to the Review and an interpreter should be booked as necessary.
 In advance of the review the young person should be consulted about their meeting, explaining the purpose of the review, the role of the IRO and ask them who they would like in attendance at their review.